Lombiq/.NET-Analyzers/Lombiq.Analyzers/Docs/AddingAnalyzers.md

    ```

    _`path` can target anything but we suggest either the folder where the solution `.sln` file is located (mostly the repository root) or a "tools" subfolder therein._
-2. Create a _Directory.Build.props_ file in the folder where the solution _.sln_ file is located (mostly the repository root) with the following content (if you've put the submodule into a different folder then change the path):
+2. Create a _Directory.Build.props_ file in the folder where the solution _.sln_ file is located (mostly the repository root) with the following content, referencing the analyzer project you selected above (if you've put the submodule into a different folder then change the path):

    ```xml
    <Project>